jcmurray/MQTT-S-Gateway/README.md

 ======
   _A gateway for MQTT-S  is under developing._
   _Current version is just for reference, but can run._
-  _document will help you to understand the architecture of TomyGateway_
+  _Documents in TomyGateway directory will help you to understand the architecture of TomyGateway_

 Supported functions
 -------------------